michaeltouati/SPAM/paper.md

 # Acknowledgements

-I acknowledge the contributions from Marine Huault for having use the code in order to calibrate a HD-V2 Gafchromic films stack to proton dose response and the subsequent development of a numerical tool to characterize the 2D-resolved kinetic energy spectra of laser-generated Target Normal Sheat Acceleration protons.
+I acknowledge the contributions from Marine Huault for having use the code in order to calibrate a HD-V2 Gafchromic films stack to proton dose response and the subsequent development of a numerical tool to characterize the 2D-resolved kinetic energy spectra of laser-generated Target-Normal-Sheat-Accelerated (TNSA) protons.

 # References